Freddyp91/Freddyp91/README.md

 - 👋 Hi, I’m @Freddyp91
-- 👀 I’m interested in Blockchain Dev, Javascript, and Cloud Computing.
+- 👀 I’m interested in IAC, Kubernetes, and Cloud Computing.
-- 🌱 I’m currently learning Spanish..:)
-- 💞️ I’m looking to collaborate on Defi Projects
 - 📫 How to reach me ...
 Link with me on here

 <!---